Could these six collectables make you rich?

 The low level of correlation between the value of collectables and the broader stock market means collectables could be resilient during difficult periods.
 So, as long as the value of your collectable keeps up with inflation, you could find they generate a healthy return for you.

-Since the release of the live-action Barbie film in July starring Margot Robbie, we have entered the era of a Barbie boom.
+Since the release of the live-action Barbie film in July 2023 starring Margot Robbie, we have entered a Barbie boom.
 Not only has the colour pink hit the roof, but interest in collectable dolls has also risen.

 Investing in toys doesn't stop at Barbie dolls.
 Matchstick toys can also make you money.
 Lego is also a popular investment.

-The popularity of gaming in the modern world means that a lot of these items may not be as scarce as they were in the past, but if older consoles and games give any indication to the future value of current-day originals, then it’s definitely an area to consider.
+The popularity of gaming in the modern world means that a lot of gaming items may not be as scarce as they were in the past.
+But, if older consoles and games give any indication of the future value of current-day originals, then it’s definitely an area to consider.

-Consoles or games that redefined gaming or were a first of its kind over the recent years, such as the Nintendo Wii or the Oculus Rift, could be great investments for future collectors if they are maintained in good condition.
+Consoles or games that redefined gaming or were a first of its kind over the recent years, such as the Nintendo Wii or virtual reality tech like the Oculus Rift, could be great investments for future collectors if they are in good condition.

 For example, a Sony PlayStation game that was released in 1997 called “Elemental Gearbolt” is estimated to be worth over $10,000 (£7,982) today, which is a 19,900% increase on its original US retail value of $49.99.

-Fashion and luxury goods can pay dividends, and there is certainly a big community around trainers which has turned certain pieces of footwear into highly valuable assets.
+Investing in luxury goods and fashion can pay dividends, and there is a big community around trainers which has turned certain pieces of footwear into highly valuable assets.
 Many of these high-value shoes are associated with celebrities or are only available in certain markets.

 Even shoes that had no limited-edition releases have appreciated in value since their release such as the original Nike Air Jordan I from 1985, which originally retailed in the US for $65 and are now valued at over £30,000 per pair.

-Whilst it may be difficult to establish which first-edition books will go on to be worth a lot of money in the future upon their release, some of these literary art pieces can appreciate in value tremendously.
+Whilst it may be difficult to establish which first-edition books will be worth a lot of money in the future, at the time of their release, some of these literary pieces can significantly appreciate in value.

 For example, a first-edition Harry Potter and the Philosopher’s Stone by J.K.
 Rowling, which was originally released in 1997, is now estimated to be worth around £44,000.
-Jane Austen’s Pride and Prejudice is the most valuable book released in 1613, listed at £139,356 according to Homeprotect.
+Jane Austen’s Pride and Prejudice is the most valuable book released in 1613, listed at £139,356 according to Homeprotect Insurance.

 “Rare or antique books may be covered by your contents insurance, but it’s always worth checking the specific policy terms with your insurer and to confirm that you have an adequate amount of contents cover.”

-One of the most expensive wines in the world today due to its supreme quality and low supply is the Screaming Eagle Cabernet Sauvignon 1992, a bottle of which, just 5 years after its release, was sold at auction for $500,000 (£399.740).
+One of the most expensive wines in the world today due to its supreme quality and low supply is the Screaming Eagle Cabernet Sauvignon 1992, a bottle of which was sold at auction for $500,000 (£399.740), just 5 years after its release.
+See our article on how to invest in fine wine.

-Read more on the top ten vinyl records that could fetch you up to £10,000.
+Read more on the vinyl records that could fetch you up to £10,000.

 His work has appeared in titles Investment Week and Money Marketing, as well as social media copy for Reuters and Bloomberg in addition to corporate content for financial giants including Mercer, State Street Global Advisors and the PLSA.
 He has also written for the Financial Times Group.